A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that The Legend of Cocaine Island is a 2018 documentary about a Florida man with no prior criminal history who went on a treasure hunt for a bag of cocaine worth millions.
 Unsurprisingly, there's a lot of talk about cocaine and drug dealing.
 One of the subjects of the documentary is shown in reenactments going through withdrawal symptoms such as vomiting in a hotel toilet.
 In a reenactment, a man is shown getting searched by police, who find a bag filled with OxyContin pills.
-Beer, wine, and alcohol consumption throughout.
-Marijuana smoking.
-Cigar smoking.
-Use of chewing tobacco.
-Frequent profanity, including "f--k" and "motherf---er."
+The film shows beer, wine, and alcohol consumption throughout, as well as marijuana smoking, cigar smoking, and the use of chewing tobacco.
+Frequent profanity is heard, including "f--k" and "motherf----r."
 The movie uses the story to explore themes like the meaning and reality of the American Dream after the 2008 financial collapse and whether or not law enforcement at the federal and local level acted appropriately in this situation.